falcosecurity/falco-website/content/en/docs/developer-guide/source.md

 ---
 title: Build Falco from source
-description: Build Falco or its libraries yourself from the source code
+description: Build Falco or its libraries from the source code
 aliases:
 - ../source
 - ../getting-started/source
+- ../install-operate/source
-weight: 50
+weight: 10
 ---

 Welcome to the guide on how to build Falco yourself!
 You are very brave!
 Since you are already